-Successful applicants may still need to provide additional evidence or information such as the results of match funding applications or requests for planning permission.
+Successful applicants may still need to provide additional evidence or information such as the results of match funding applications or confirmation of planning permission.

 All unsuccessful applicants will be provided with comprehensive feed-back to suit the individual organisation.
-Organisations may resubmit unsuccessful applications within three months of the funding decision.
-These applicants will be expected to seek feedback and ensure this is used to improve the application before it is resubmitted.
+Organisations resubmitting following an unsuccessful application will be expected to seek feedback and ensure this is used to improve the application before it is resubmitted.